Taxation of real estate capital gain, also in case of inheritance.

 If the property sold is not your principal residence, you may also be interested in our article Do I have to pay tax on the sale of my property?

-The gain on sale (i.e. the capital gain you realize on the sale of the property) is taxed at the half overall rate (i.e. half of your annual tax rate) plus care insurance (1.4% at the time of writing).
-If, in the year of taxation of the property sale, your overall tax rate is, for example, 36%, the property sale will be taxed at half of 36% + 1.4% care insurance (“assurance dépendance”) = 19.4%.
+The capital gain on sale (i.e. the capital gain you realize on the sale of the property) is taxed at the half overall rate (i.e. half of your annual tax rate) increased by the ‘Employment Fund’ tax (7% at the time of writing) and also subject to the Long-Term Care Insurance contribution (1.4% at the time of writing).
+If, in the year the property sale is taxed, your global tax rate is, for example, 33%, the capital gain will be taxed at 50% of 33% × 1.07 (7% Employment Fund) + 1.4% Long-Term Care Insurance = 19.06%.

 (Technical note: It is often said that the sale of a property is taxed at 21%, which is partly correct.
 This is because 21% is half the maximum overall rate (42%), which is often applicable in the year of the property sale, since you risk falling into the maximum 42% tax bracket.
-However, if the capital gain is fairly small and/or you can apply several allowances and/or if there are several heirs (in which case the capital gain is divided between the heirs), your overall rate may be less than 42% and you will therefore be taxed at less than 21%.
-If your overall rate is, for example, 36%, the half overall rate will be 18%.
-But you will always have to add the 1.4% care insurance, so your final tax rate will be 19.4%).
+However, this does not take into account the Employment Fund or the Long-Term Care Insurance.
+Also, if the capital gain is relatively small and/or you can apply several tax exemptions and/or if there are multiple heirs (in which case the capital gain is divided among them), your global tax rate may be below 42%, and the final tax rate could therefore be under 21%.
+If your global tax rate is, for example, 33%, the effective tax rate would be 19.06%, as shown in our example above.

 However, if you sell a property within 2 years of its acquisition, it is no longer a sale profit but a speculation profit, which is taxed at the overall rate.